-Crystallization of BLG in the presence of CdCl2 and ZnCl2 was observed within a wide range of the above shown phase diagram (Fig. 2).
-31,47 Slightly below c^ , no indications of a multi-step process were observed: crystals nucleate directly from a solution and grow larger without any visible aggregation or LLPS.
-In contrast, in the transition zone of pseudo-c, protein aggregates quickly form after sample preparation and the solution observed by optical microscopy becomes more turbid.
-In the case of ZnCl2, the aggregates further relax into a liquid-like network before crystallization starts.
-47 During crystallization, the turbid solution becomes gradually clearer, indicating that the aggregates are consumed.
-If the aggregates are removed by centrifugation, the number of crystals or nucleation rate can be significantly reduced, as has also been shown in other protein systems.20 The two different growth pathways have been observed for the same protein, BLG, with a trivalent salt, YCl3.38,47
+Crystallization of BLG in the presence of $CdCl_2$ and $ZnCl_2$ was observed within a wide range of the above shown phase diagram (Figure 2) $^{31,47}$ .
+Slightly below $c^$ , no indications for a multi-step process were observed: Crystals nucleate directly from a solution and grow larger without any visible aggregation or LLPS.
+In contrast, in the transition zone of $pseudo-c^{}$ , protein aggregates form quickly after sample preparation and the solution observed by optical microscopy becomes more turbid.
+In the case of $ZnCl_2$ , the aggregates further relax into a liquid-like network before crystallization starts $^{47}$ .
+During crystallization, the turbid solution becomes gradually clearer, indicating that the aggregates are consumed.
+If the aggregates are removed by centrifugation, the number of crystals or the nucleation rate can be significantly reduced, as also shown in other protein systems $^{20}$ .
+The two different growth pathways have been observed for the same protein, BLG with a trivalent salt, $YCl_3$ $^{38,47}$ .

-Within the pseudo-c region, the crystallization of BLG in the presence of CdCl2 follows a two-step pathway via aggregates.31 Here, we study a series of samples with a fixed protein concentration but varying salt concentrations.
-Variation of the salt concentration changes the strength of the attractive potential, and therefore the driving force of formation, of both MIP and nucleation.
-Crossing pseudo-c from low to high salt concentrations, the driving force is reduced.
-Fig. 3 shows a time series of images of crystallization, for samples with 33 mg ml $^{-1}$ BLG and CdCl $2$ concentrations of 17, 18, 19 and 20 mM.
+Within the $pseudo-c^{}$ region, the crystallization of BLG in the presence of CdCl2 follows a two-step pathway via aggregates .
+Here, we study a series of samples with fixed protein concentration but varying salt concentration.
+Variation of the salt concentration changes the strength of the attractive potential, therefore the driving force of formation of both MIP and nucleation.
+Crossing $pseudo-c^{}$ from low to high salt concentrations, the driving force is reduced.
+Figure 3 shows time series of images of crystallization for samples with 33 mg/ml BLG and CdCl2 concentrations of 17, 18, 19 and 20 mM.
 Below 17 mM, the sample solution is deep in regime II, where massive amorphous aggregates form and precipitate quickly from the solution due to the strong attraction.
-Although crystallization can still be observed, only a small fraction of the amorphous aggregates can turn into the crystalline phase.
-Above 20 mM, solutions become nearly clear, and only small aggregates are visible under a microscope.
-Crystallization in these solutions becomes extremely slow, or they do not crystallize at all.
+Although crystallization can still be observed, only a small fraction of the amorphous aggre-